 Of course, one of the main benefits of using iCloud is its integration with iPhones, iPads, Macs, and the like.
 You don’t have to do anything to get started, Apple automatically backs up your stuff to the cloud and syncs it across all of your devices.

 iCloud is great for backing up your camera roll.
 It keeps your media in a well-organized and easy-to-use library within the cloud.
 You can browse, search and share media from your old and new devices easily.

 You can also share documents and folders via links.
 Plus, you have advanced controls over file sharing.
-You decide what the recipient can do with the file, whether they can view, edit or share it.
+You decide what the recipient can do with the file and whether they can view, edit or share it.
 This is useful for security reasons.

 Speaking of security, your data is encrypted.
 Plus, there’s two-factor authentication to keep your stuff extra secure.

 However, you should know that Apple doesn’t offer zero-knowledge encryption.
-As with the other big providers, Google and Microsoft, it may lead to privacy issues.
+As with the other big providers, Google and Microsoft, this may lead to privacy issues.

 It’s also difficult to use iCloud on non-Apple devices.
 So, it’s worth noting that this solution is pretty much only for Apple users.

 All in all, it makes complete sense to make use of iCloud if you are an Apple user.
 You can do more with it than you may have previously thought, so go ahead and explore your cloud.